LoginRadius/engineering-portal/content/list-csharp/index.md

 ## What is List in C#?

 `List<T>` class in C# cotains a strongly typed list of objects.
-It provides functionality to create a list of objects, add list items, search sort and manipulate list items.
+It provides functionality to create a list of objects, add list items, search, sort and manipulate list items.
 In `List<T>`, T is the type of objects like int, string, or any user-defined object.

-`List<T>` is required when we have multiple items with the same object like data of students’ marks or data of various subjects’ names (string).
+`List<T>` is required when we have multiple items with the same object, like data of student's marks or data of various subject's names (string).
 In that case, we can use `List<T>` to maintain that data into a list.

-`List<T>` comes under the `System.Collection.Generic` namespace and the `List<T>` index is started from `0`.
+`List<T>` comes under the `System.Collection.Generic` namespace and the index start from `0`.

 ## How to create a List

-We can create a list by calling the `List<T>` constructor, It takes an argument of `int` type that is the capacity of the list. if we do not define the capacity then the list size will be dynamic and every time an element is added then the list size is increased.
+We can create a list by calling the `List<T>` constructor; It takes an argument of `int` type that is the list's capacity.
+If we do not define the capacity, then the list size will be dynamic and every time an element is added, the list size is increased.
 The list can be created using the below syntax.

 ```c#
 List<int> lst=new List<int>(); // list with dynamic capacity
 List<int> lstCapacity=new List<int>(10); // list with capacity of 10 elements
 ```
 As we have discussed above, Here T is the type of object for which we have to create the list.
-In the above code, the type is `int` which means we can store the `int` type of variables value in it.
+The type is `int` in the above code, which means we can store the `int` type of variable's value.

-**Note**: If we have created the list using the capacity value and when more than the defined capacity elements are added then automatically the list size will be increased.
+**Note**: If we have created the list using the capacity value and when more than the defined capacity elements are added, the list size will automatically increase.

 ## Add elements into a list

-We can add elements directly into when we have created a list or we can add elements after creating a list.
+We can add elements directly into when we have created a list or add elements after creating a list.
 I will discuss both methods here.

-1. When the list is created
+1. create list

 ```c#
 List<int> lst = new List<int>